marcopaglino/ExData_Plotting1/README.md

 ## Instruction for code files

-The four code file makes the assumption that the data file of the Elctric data consumption are on the data folder of the Project.
+The four code file makes the assumption that the data file of the Elctric data consumption are on the "data"" folder of the Project.

 ## Making Plots